plmqaz-bot/wholeren/README.md

 used cookie now, so server restart won't cause ppl to relog in --DONE

-set permission for update own password, but not change other user's stuff
+set permission for update own password, but not change other user's stuff --DONE

 setup debug enviroment and utest